umeshbapat/Umesh-Bapat-Portfolio/README.md

 ## 🚀 Future Vision
 Looking ahead, my focus is on **transforming Appraisal Technology** into a cutting-edge, **automation-driven, and scalable ecosystem**.
 The key pillars of this vision include:
 - **AI-Powered Appraisal Processes:** Expanding the role of **machine learning** in APS, mission coltrol, and any type of automated decision-making.
-- **Data-Driven Decision-Making:** Leveraging advanced analytics to improve transparency, efficiency, and predictability in appraisal workflows.
+- **Data-Driven Decision-Making:** Leveraging advanced analytics to improve transparency, efficiency, and predictability in appraisal workflows and MAC user experience.
 - **Scalability & Cloud-First Approach:** Continuing to evolve appraisal technology towards **cloud-native architectures**, enhancing resilience and flexibility.
 - **Developer Experience & Internal Efficiency:** Investing in tools and automation (e.g., **appFactory**) to enhance engineering workflows and productivity.